moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

 A fragment is
 * a special React component that does not produce a DOM node * lets you group a list of children without adding extra nodes to the DOM
 `<React.Fragment></React.Fragment>` or with an empty tags `<></>`.

+## props
+Props are read-only components.
+It is an object which stores the value of attributes of a tag and work similar to the HTML attributes.
+It allows passing data from one component to other components.

+## state
+The state is an updatable structure that is used to contain data or information about the component and can change over time.
+The change in state can happen as a response to user action or system event.
+It is the heart of the react component which determines the behavior of the component and how it will render.